 Making one’s own list of the causes of weathering, the signs and the ways they change is no waste of time!

 Some signs can be influenced by several factors.
 How many factors might influence the signs in this situation?

 – it’s mid-morning and you’re walking east.
-As you reach a stream you notice:
+You reach a stream and find tracks.

 – a barefoot human track left on a shaded rock the sun hasn’t reached, the track still damp but just visible, and headed west …